ExpediaGroup/graphql-component/README.md

 Imports can be a configuration object supplying the following properties:

-- `component: GraphQLComponent` - the component instance to import.
+- `component` - the component instance to import.
-- `exclude: [string]` - fields, if any, to exclude.
+- `exclude` - fields, if any, to exclude.
-- `proxyImportedResolvers: boolean` - enable disabling wrapping imported resolvers in proxy (defaults to `true`).
+- `proxyImportedResolvers` - enable disabling wrapping imported resolvers in proxy (defaults to `true`).

 ### Exclude